 Net-Zero Hero: Michelle Hernandez

-I’m helping to make Austin Net-Zero by: celebrating chickens as zero waste heroes!
+I’m helping to make Austin Net-Zero by celebrating chickens as zero waste heroes!

 Meet Michelle Hernandez, Co-Founder of Austin’s Funky Chicken Coop Tour®.
 When Michelle first started raising chickens, she didn’t realize it would be a gateway to a zero-waste lifestyle.
 While raising and caring for her birds, her perspective on waste shifted as she realized all the great things her chickens could do — turn compost for her garden, gobble up food scraps from her kitchen, and even “make” breakfast!
-Since then, Michelle has sought to share what she’s learned about chickens, and currently teaches free chicken keeping classes.
+Since then, Michelle has sought to share what she’s learned about chickens and currently teaches free chicken-keeping classes.

 What inspired you to take action?

 I wanted to have a small flock to have fresh eggs.
-You can’t go much more local than your back yard for a meal.
+You can’t go much more local than your backyard for a meal.

 How did you do it?

 After doing some upfront research, I started with a small coop and flock.
 I quickly found that chickens are quite entertaining.
 I had no idea that there are nearly as many chicken breeds as there are dog breeds!
-I wanted to share what I had learned so I helped found the Funky Chicken Coop Tour, and then served as Organizer for the Austin and Central Texas Backyard Poultry Meetup.
-I now also am an instructor for the free Austin Resource Recovery Chicken Keeping classes.
+I wanted to share what I had learned, so I helped found the Funky Chicken Coop Tour, and then served as Organizer for the Austin and Central Texas Backyard Poultry Meetup.
+I am now also an instructor for the free Austin Resource Recovery Chicken Keeping classes.
 So, I guess chickens continue to play a part in my life.

-Whats's been the toughest part?
+What's been the toughest part?

 Chickens are great backyard pets.
-However, they are prey and as such need good protection from predators.
+However, they are prey and, as such, need good protection from predators.
 The designing of a great coop setup can be fun, but it’s sad to hear when someone loses a pet to predators.

 Have there been any unexpected benefits?

 When I started raising chickens over a decade ago, I didn’t realize they were a gateway to more sustainable living practices.
 I found that these birds are pets with benefits.
-The average American throws a half pound of food waste into the garbage daily.
+The average American throws a half-pound of food waste into the garbage daily.
 Chickens gave me a new perspective on that “waste.”
 Instead of throwing it away, I divert scraps to extra chicken feed (not all comes from a bag), which in turn makes more fresh eggs!

 There are so many wonderful things about chickens.
 They use their keen daytime eyesight to find and consume bugs.
 Their powerful claws are wonderful at scratching and aerating soils, which is especially helpful in Central Texas.
 Their deposits of black gold go into a compost pile, which they can scratch and turn for me.
 This creates rich nutrients for the garden.
 Plus, none of my other pets make me breakfast, lunch, or dinner with delicious eggs!